thorbenbaerentson/open_dmx/README.md

 Furthermore keep in mind, that some of the test will fail if no or multiple devices are connected to your machine.

 ## Entry point
-Open DMX devices need continous updates and work on refresh rates of roughly 40 kHz.
-So a program has to refresh device state at a similar refresh rate.
-If a program does not write often enough to the device it will cause flickering, however too many writes is a waste of resources (like USB Bandwith).
-So this crate implements a function that starts a background thread and that writes to the device with a refresh rate taking that into account (the code is a port from [QLC+](https://github.com/mcallegari/qlcplus/blob/master/plugins/dmxusb/src/enttecdmxusbopen.cpp)).
+Open DMX devices need continous updates and works with a refresh rates of roughly 40 kHz.
+So a program has to refresh the device state at a similar refresh rate.
+If a program does not write often enough to the device it will cause flickering, however too many writes are a waste of resources (like USB Bandwith).
+So this crate implements a function that starts a background thread, that writes to the device continuosly (the code is a port from [QLC+](https://github.com/mcallegari/qlcplus/blob/master/plugins/dmxusb/src/enttecdmxusbopen.cpp)).

 In most cases you should start your device using the 'pub fn run(id : i32) -> Sender<OpenDmxProtocol>' method.
 It returns a sender struct, which can be used to update device values or stop the background thread (see: OpenDmxProtocol).